Skip to main content

 Golden Variants

 Golden brainrots give bonus cash per fish caught.
-A Golden Legendary is basically a Legendary with a permanent cash multiplier.
-Extremely valuable if you get lucky.
+A Golden Legendary is a Legendary with a permanent cash multiplier.
+Valuable if you get lucky.

 A Tier (Great)